KoppesEA/Miscelaneous_NGS_Scripts/README.md

 ### `md5sum_script.sh` and `md5sum_script_gunzip.sh`
 short bash scripts to get md5 checksum. used prior to NCBI/Geo upload

-### `SRX_IdentifierMetadata.awk`
+### `SRX_IdentifierMetadata.sh`
-AWK script to extract SRXxxxxxxxx IDs from SRA Run Selector Meta data.
+ script to extract SRXxxxxxxxx IDs from SRA Run Selector Meta data.
 This was needed for input into nf-core fetchings rather than SRA IDs.

 ## References